 Similarly, our derivative instruments are carried at fair value.
 Fair value is based on counterparty quotations.
 Newcastle reports the fair value of derivative instruments gross of cash paid or received pursuant to credit support agreements and fair value is reflected on a net counterparty basis when Newcastle believes a legal right of offset exists under an enforceable netting agreement.
-To the extent they qualify as cash flow hedges under the current accounting standard, net unrealized gains or losses are reported as a component of accumulated other comprehensive income; otherwise, they are reported currently in income.
+To the extent they qualify as cash flow hedges, net unrealized gains or losses are reported as a component of accumulated other comprehensive income; otherwise, the net unrealized gains and losses are reported currently in income.
 To the extent they qualify as fair value hedges, net unrealized gains or losses on both the derivative and the related portion of the hedged item are reported currently in income.
 Fair values of such derivatives are subject to significant variability based on many of the same factors as the securities discussed above, including counterparty credit risk.
-The results of such variability could be a significant increase or decrease in our GAAP equity and/or earnings.
+The results of such variability, the effectiveness of our hedging strategies and the extent to which a forecasted hedged transaction remains probable of occurring, could result in a significant increase or decrease in our GAAP equity and/or earnings.